Turkestan: Etymology

-Of Persian origin (see -stan), the term "Turkestan" (ترکستان) had historically never referred to a single nation state.
+Of Persian origin (see -stan), the term "Turkestan" had historically never referred to a single nation state.
 Persian geographers first used the word to describe the place where Turkic peoples lived.
 According to ethnographer Dávid Somfai Kara, prior to the Russian conquest, Turkestan historically referred only to the western portion of Central Asia:

 The Eastern part of Central Asia (inhabited by nomads of the Tien Shan Mountains and settled peoples of the Tarim Basin) was called Moghulistan (“Mongol land”).
-The Western part (inhabited by nomads of Syr-darya and settled peoples of Khwarazm) was called Turkestan (Turk land), although they were both inhabited by linguistically Turkic ethnic groups.
+The Western part (inhabited by nomads of Syr-darya and settled peoples of Khwarazm) was called Turkestan (Turk land), although both were both inhabited by linguistically Turkic ethnic groups.
 Beginning in the nineteenth century, the term Turkestan was also applied to Ferghana and Mawara-an-nahr by the Russians.

-On their way southward during the conquest of Central Asia in the 19th century, the Russians under Nikolai Aleksandrovich Veryovkin took the city of Turkistan (in present-day Kazakhstan) in 1864.
-Mistaking its name for the entire region, they adopted the name of "Turkestan" (Туркестан) for their new territory.
+The Russian Empire officially adopted the name for its southern Central Asian provinces in the 19th century.
+According to various authors, on their way southward during the conquest of Central Asia, the Russians under Nikolai Aleksandrovich Veryovkin took the city of Turkistan (in present-day Kazakhstan) in 1864.
+Mistaking its name for the entire region, they adopted the designation of "Turkestan" (Туркестан) for their new lands.
+However, this story may be apocryphal.
+According to Annette M.B.
+Meakin, Gibbon used this name for the area around a century earlier than the events in question supposedly took place.
+Furthermore, there is substantial historical evidence that this term was used in Persian to denote a similar territory prior to the Russian annexation of the region.

 In 1969, a Turfanian document from 639 CE was found in the Astana district of Turpan, which recorded Sogdian sale contract of a female slave from the period of the Gaochang kingdom under the rule of Qu clan and mentioned the Sogdian word "twrkstn", which may have referred to the lands to the east and north of Syr Darya in the realm of the First Turkic Khaganate.

 In 2024, Turkish Ministry of Education changed the term 'Central Asia' (Orta Asya) to 'Turkestan' (Türkistan) in history textbooks.